This is an excerpt from Part 17 of my Argument Against the Resurrection of Jesus posts:

 f.
 It appears that the words and sayings of Jesus were preserved in oral traditions that failed to reliably preserve the original situations or contexts of those words and sayings, thus opening the door to misunderstanding, distortion, and corruption of the original meaning of Jesus’ words and teachings.

-Point (1a) actually suggests a couple of specific applicable questions/criteria:
+Point (1b) suggests a specific applicable question/criterion:

 This article is archived.